 Stay Safe Trailblazers

-In order to maintain university operations, 25-30% of our employees will return to campus in the fall.
+In order to maintain university operations, 25-30% of our employees will return to campus.
 The university has adopted strict safety protocols and social distancing guidelines to ensure that our university family works together to reduce the spread of COVID-19.

 Before returning to campus this training must be completed by all employees.

-The campus bookstore will be closed for Summer term 2020.
-Online access remains open
+The campus bookstore will be closed until further notice.
+Online access remains open.

 UNTD and College of Law Students: Student Health Clinic nurse LaQuisha Robinson at email@example.com